 - Karaoke, I spotted at least 5 different fellows on different days doing karaoke at their shops, complete with loudspeakers and screens to boot!
 Don’t ask me how they make their money…the only guys who can beat this are the Japanese I guess.

 - The country has a peculiar fascination with #Selfies – 2 of its cities rank among the top 10 #Selfies Cities of the World – Cebu City is ranked 9th.

 - Sinulog Festival is a religious festival usually celebrated every 3rd Sunday of January in honour of the Santo Nino de Cebu (loosely translated to Holy Child Jesus of Cebu) as well as the arrival of Ferdinand Magellan.
 It has a Mardi Gras-like parade which sees both young and old dance and make merry around the town for a couple of days.
 It has also recently been incorporated with the biggest outdoor dance party in the Philippines.

-- This island nation is the home of one of modern day’s sports legend, Manuel ‘Manny’ Pacquiao, who is a senator in the country’s Senate.
+- This island nation is the home of one of modern day’s sports legends, Manuel ‘Manny’ Pacquiao, who is a senator in the country’s Senate.
 He is also one of the biggest brands making endorsements all around.
 This may explode further if his next fight, titled as ‘The Showdown’, goes his way.
-It has been a long way coming, but might finally happen in May 2nd, 2015.
+It has been a long way coming, but might finally happen on May 2nd, 2015.

 Cebu is a perfect honeymoon location especially around Jan-Mar of the year when temperatures are said to be cooler than usual (between 24-27 degrees).
-In the summer these can rise to a high of 33-36 degree with humid conditions given the large water masses around.
+In the summer these can rise to a high of 33-36 degrees with humid conditions given the large water masses around.
 All in all, a fascinating city which I’d recommend to visit beyond your more storied Manila.